 Announcement:4 October 2020

 The Port Vila Vanuatu Temple is currently in the planning stages.
+Project leaders are working with local government officials on preliminary plans and approvals.
 No groundbreaking date has been announced.

 The Port Vila Vanuatu Temple will be the first temple built in Vanuatu and the third built in Melanesia, following the Suva Fiji Temple (2000) and the Port Moresby Papua New Guinea Temple (announced).